nfagerlund/terraform/website/docs/configuration/index.html.md

 # Terraform Language Documentation

 This is the documentation for Terraform's configuration language.
 It is relevant to users of Terraform CLI, Terraform Cloud, and Terraform Enterprise.

 > **Hands-on:** Try the [Terraform: Get Started](https://learn.hashicorp.com/collections/terraform/aws-get-started?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) collection on HashiCorp Learn.

-The Terraform language is Terraform's primary user interface.
-Although the different editions of Terraform offer a variety of workflows for performing provisioning tasks, all of these workflows presuppose that you've written a Terraform configuration that describes the infrastructure resources Terraform will manage.
+_The Terraform language is Terraform's primary user interface._ In every edition of Terraform, a configuration written in the Terraform language is always at the heart of the workflow.

 This documentation also includes some information about how Terraform handles state, since state is relevant to all editions of Terraform and is deeply tied to the language's representation of resources.

 - If you're new to the Terraform language, read the [Language Overview](./overview.html) to get oriented.
 This page explains the structure and purpose of the language and provides some realistic example code.
 - For detailed information about all of the language's features, browse the navigation sidebar.
 - To find documentation for a specific feature, you can use the navigation sidebar's "filter" feature to search for pages by name.
 - If you remember part of the syntax for a language feature but don't remember its name, you can browse the [list of Terraform language features](./all-features.html).